 What is the content and structure of an experience of forgiveness or of reconciliation?
 How are these experiences religious ones?
 How do they intertwine with an experience of shared suffering?
 Does a phenomenological analysis or description of these experiences provide us with the context for hope that we can exit the violence and suffering that form the very call for forgiveness and reconciliation in the first place?
 Why or why not?

-The Society for the Phenomenology of Religious Experience (SoPheRE) will be hosting a panel discussion on the topic “Community, Art, and Religious Experience” at the Eastern Division meeting of the American Philosophical Association January 4-7, 2021 in New York City.
+The Society for the Phenomenology of Religious Experience (SoPheRE) will be hosting a panel discussion on the topic “Forgiveness and Reconciliation: Toward an Religious Exit from Shared Suffering” at the Eastern Division meeting of the American Philosophical Association in Montreal, Quebec from January 5-8, 2022.
 We hereby invite papers related to that theme.
 Possible topics to be covered include (but are not limited to):

 · What is meant phenomenologically by forgiveness?
 What can—and cannot—be forgiven?
 Why?
 How different religious philosophies (i.e., multicultural contexts) treat this issue?